Wang Hui (intellectual): Biography

 Wang Hui was born in Yangzhou, Jiangsu, in 10 October 1959.
 After finishing high school in Yangzhou, Wang Hui worked for two years as a factory worker before entering college.
 He completed his undergraduate studies at Yangzhou University (then Yangzhou Normal College), and then graduate studies at Nanjing University and the Chinese Academy of Social Sciences, where he received his Ph.D. in 1988.

 Wang Hui was a participant in the 1989 Tiananmen Square protests.
 He was investigated about his involvement, but nothing significant or serious was found.
 He was later sent to accumulate experience in Shangluo, Shaanxi, for one year.

 Work

 In 1997, Wang published a series of essays describing the emancipatory potential of Mao-era mass politics.
 These essays resulted in significant debate between China's liberal intellectuals and left intellectuals.

+Wang contends that the experience of World War I shaped Chinese thinking about China's collective future, its national identity, and its civilization.

 His researches focus on contemporary Chinese literature and intellectual history.
 He was the executive editor (with Huang Ping) of the influential magazine Dushu (读书, Reading) from May 1996 to July 2007.
 The US magazine Foreign Policy named him as one of the top 100 public intellectuals in the world in May 2008.

 Wang Hui has been Visiting Professor at Harvard, Edinburgh, Bologna, Stanford, UCLA, Berkeley, and the University of Washington, among others.
 In March 2010, he appeared as the keynote speaker at the annual meeting for the Association for Asian Studies.
+Wang Hui has held multiple short-term fellowships at the Swedish Collegium for Advanced Study in Uppsala, Sweden.